ydataai/ydata-quality/README.md

 2. Create a PR solving the issue.
 3. We would review every PR and either accept or ask for revisions.

-You can also join the discussions on the #data-quality channel on our [Slack](http://slack.ydata.ai) and request features/bug fixes by opening issues on our repository.
+You can also join the discussions on our [Discord Community](https://discord.com/invite/mw7xjJ7b7s) and request features/bug fixes by opening issues on our repository.

 ## Support
-For support in using this library, please join the #help Slack channel.
-The Slack community is very friendly and great about quickly answering questions about the use and development of the library.
-[Click here to join our Slack community!](http://slack.ydata.ai/)
+For support in using this library, please join our Discord server.
+The Discord community is very friendly and great about quickly answering questions about the use and development of the library.
+[Click here to join our Discord community!](https://discord.com/invite/mw7xjJ7b7s)

 ## License
 [GNU General Public License v3.0](https://github.com/ydataai/ydata-quality/blob/master/LICENSE)